Fulma/Fulma/GUIDELINES.md

 ### 1 - Solve issues

 #### Choose
-Just head up to the [Issues page](https://github.com/MangelMaxime/Fulma/issues?q=is%3Aissue+is%3Aopen+label%3Abug) on Github then choose the issue you want to work on.
+Just head up to the [Issues page](https://github.com/MangelMaxime/Fulma/issues?q=is%3Aopen+is%3Aissue) on Github then choose the issue you want to work on.
+Mention by commenting the issue that you are working on it, so we can avoid being several working on the same issue.

 #### Code
 The source code for the project is located in the `src` folder.